DarrOr24/Travel-Tip/README.md

 ## Main Features
 - The app allows the user to keep and manage locations
 - The user can also search for an address and pan the map to that point
+- The user can also search for a location and pan the map to that point
 - The User can pan the map to his own geo-location
+- Pie-charts - two charts displaying division of locations by rate and by update

 ## Locations CRUDL
 - Create – click on the map prompts for name and rate